 The main search bar is stationary throughout HeinOnline.
-After entering the Gun Regulation and Legislation in America database, the Full Text tab option on the search bar will search within this database only.
+After entering the Gun Regulation and Legislation in America database, the search bar will search within this database only.
 Click Search Help for a quick reference guide to commonly used search syntax, including wildcard (*) searches for variations of a word, such as "school" and/or "schools".

-For example: Enter “mass shooting*” AND school* and click the magnifying glass icon.
+For example: Enter “mass shooting*” AND school* and select Just search for.

 Results can be refined using the facets on the left side of the page.
 Available facets include date, document type, section type, subjects, and title.
 Terms matching the search query will appear in bold text within the matching text page snippets.
 Sort search results by relevance, volume date (oldest first or newest first), or title.
 Find cited-by information and tools, such as an instant PDF download, on the right side of each search result.
 Use the icons next to the Sort-by bar to modify your current search, to search within results, to toggle all matching text pages, or to turn OFF infinite scroll.